Growing Gorgeous Shasta Daisies from Seed: A Complete Guide

 Step-By-Step Process

-1. Fill containers with moistened seed starting mix.
-Gently tap down.
+• Fill containers with moistened seed starting mix.
+Tap down gently.

-2. Place 1-2 seeds on the soil surface about 1 inch apart.
+• Place 1-2 seeds on the surface of the soil about 1 inch apart.

-3. Gently press seeds into the soil but don’t cover completely.
-Light aids germination.
+• Gently press seeds into the soil but do not cover completely.
+Light helps germination.

-4. Mist the soil until moist but not saturated.
+• Mist the soil surface well until moist but not saturated.

-6. Place containers in a bright spot or under grow lights.
+• Place containers in bright location or under grow lights.

-7. Maintain soil temperature of 65-70°F for optimal results.
+• Maintain soil temperature of 65-70°F for best results.

-8. Once sprouted, remove any domes and carefully water to prevent damping off disease.
+• Once sprouted, remove any domes and water carefully to avoid damping off disease.

 Transplanting Shasta Daisy Seedlings Outdoors

-Young Shasta daisy plants can be moved outside once they are several inches tall and past the threat of frost.
+Young shasta daisy plants can be moved outside once they are several inches tall and past the danger of any frost.

-Over 7-10 days, slowly expose seedlings to longer periods outdoors to “harden off”.
+• Over 7-10 days, gradually expose seedlings to longer periods outdoors to “harden off”.
 Avoid hot sun/wind at first.

-Move seedlings into the garden in evening or on a cloudy day to prevent transplant shock.
-Gently loosen roots before replanting at the same depth.
-Water in well and provide shade for a few days.
+• Move seedlings outdoors in evening or on cloudy day to avoid transplant shock.
+Gently loosen roots before replanting at same depth in garden.
+Water in well and shelter from sun a few days.

 Direct Sowing Shasta Daisy Seeds Outdoors

-For a casual, natural look, you can scatter Shasta daisy seeds right into the garden for self-sowing flowers each year.
+For a casual, natural look, you can scatter shasta daisy seeds directly in the garden for flowers that self-sow each year.

-When: After all chance of frost when soil reaches at least 70°F. Can also plant in fall.
+• After all chance of frost when soil is at least 70°F. Can also plant in fall.

-Where: Area with full sun to partial shade and good drainage.
+• Full sun to partial shade area with good drainage.

-How: Evenly scatter seeds over the soil surface.
-Gently press into the soil and mist well to moisten.
+• Scatter seed evenly over soil surface.
+Gently press into soil and mist well to moisten.
 Keep moist until sprouted.
 Thin to 6-12 inches apart.

 Caring for Shasta Daisies

-Once established, Shasta daisies are very easy to care for.
+Once established, shasta daisies are easy to care for.
 Here are their needs:

-• Sun: Full sun is best, can tolerate some partial shade
+• Sun: Full sun is ideal, can tolerate partial shade

-• Water: Moderate, allow soil to partially dry between waterings
+• Water: Moderate, allow soil to partially dry between watering

 • Fertilizer: Apply balanced fertilizer or compost in spring